Pinaki82/Tulu-C-IDE/Artificial-Intelligence-CLI/run-ai-software-locally.md

 # Run small LLMs on low-end hardware under Linux

 Most of the instructions you'll see in this part are inspired by a GitHub [page](https://github.com/garyexplains/examples/blob/master/how-to-run-llama-cpp-on-raspberry-pi.md) demonstrated by [Gary Explains](https://github.com/garyexplains).
 This gentleman has tested the process of running LLMs for us on low-end hardware devices such as a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) 8GB.
 It works on ARM CPUs, as well as x86 CPUs.
-You're encouraged to read the process in detail from his [page](https://github.com/garyexplains/examples/blob/master/how-to-run-llama-cpp-on-raspberry-pi.md).
+Visit his [page](https://github.com/garyexplains/examples/blob/master/how-to-run-llama-cpp-on-raspberry-pi.md) to read the process in detail.
 Here's a quick overview of the steps:

 [How to Run a ChatGPT-like AI Bot on a Raspberry Pi](https://github.com/garyexplains/examples/blob/master/how-to-run-llama-cpp-on-raspberry-pi.md)